Prepare Fork

 - If you don't see ⚙️

-The next steps are identical whether you are configuring your organizations Secrets
+The next steps are identical whether you are configuring your organizations Secrets and Variables or doing this for every repository in a personal account.

 - Skip ahead to Enter the Secrets

-Personal Account: Prepare to Enter Secrets
+Personal Account: Prepare to Enter Secrets¶

 This section is only if you are using a personal GitHub account to build.
 Using an organization is recommended.
 If you are using an organization, skip ahead to Enter the Secrets.